trailheadlabs/outerspatial-map-library/api/index.md

 ### <a name="plugins">Plugins</a>

-If you need to add functionality that isn't supported by OuterSpatial.js to a map, you can load a Leaflet plugin.
+If you need to add functionality that isn't supported by OuterSpatial Map Library to a map, you can load a Leaflet plugin.
 The `plugins` configuration can be used to load plugins:

     var OuterSpatial = {
       div: 'map',